 Generally, inspections have found the intake to be clear of aquatic weeds, operating well with no blockages occurring in the monitoring year under review.
-However, it should be noted that continued regular maintenance of the fish pass is necessary.
+However, a more detailed inspection highlighted some maintenance issues with the fish pass, including undercutting at the base of the pass, high flow velocities and accessibility for comprehensive inspection.
+Silver Fern Farms have been asked to reduce the flow temporarily to undertake a more comprehensive assessment prior to the next seasonal upstream migration.